Chair: Mark Jones, Born Free Foundation

 Recording Wildlife Crime

 One of the Group’s key work areas is to advocate for wildlife crime to be recordable in the UK.
-The Group is concerned that tackling wildlife crime in the UK is not afforded the prioritisation and resources that it deserves, partly due to a lack of understanding of the scale of wildlife crime in the UK.
+Tackling wildlife crime in the UK is not afforded the prioritisation and resources that it deserves, partly due to a lack of understanding of the scale of wildlife crime in the UK.

 The Group has commissioned a report investigating the issue of wildlife crime in England and Wales.
 The aim is to make a strong and robust case to Government to show that wildlife crime is a major issue.
 The final report is expected in the coming months, and the Group is currently developing a strategy for engaging with relevant officials and decision-makers to progress this campaign.

 The Group has been advocating for the closure of the domestic ivory market in the UK.
 In December, members wrote to Defra Secretary of State, Andrea Leadsom, highlighting the urgency of the situation.
-Currently, it is unlikely that a long-promised public consultation on Government plans to increase restrictions on ivory trade will be published soon.
-The Group’s Chair, Mark Jones, wrote a blog outlining the main concerns and the impact of the UK’s trade on elephant populations.
+Currently, it is unlikely that a long-promised public consultation on Government plans to increase restrictions on ivory trade will be published until after the General Election.

 For further information, contact Emma Pereira, Link’s Policy and Campaigns Manager.

 Last updated: 28 April 2017